-Ukraine joins other OSCE participating States in reaffirming the pledge to promote and protect freedom of expression and media freedom in the OSCE area in line with our agreed principles and commitments.
+Today, on the occasion of the 25th celebration of the World Press Freedom Day, Ukraine joins other OSCE participating States in reaffirming our pledge to promote and protect freedom of expression and media freedom in the OSCE area in line with our commonly agreed principles and commitments.

-We strongly and unequivocally condemn all attacks against journalists and maintain a firm view that journalists’ safety must be guaranteed at all times.
+Ukraine strongly and unequivocally condemns all attacks against journalists and maintains a firm view that journalists’ safety must be guaranteed at all times.
 Having taken important legislative measures to strengthen the safety of journalists and increase responsibility for obstruction of their work, the Ukrainian authorities give utmost attention to the thorough and impartial investigation of all cases of violence and intimidation of members of the media.
 Unfortunately, a number of cases remain unresolved.

-On a number of occasions we updated the OSCE Permanent Council about specific and important steps undertaken in the area of strengthening the environment for free media.
-Ukraine closely co-operates with the OSCE Representative on Freedom of the Media receiving valuable expertise and assistance in enhancing the implementation of relevant commitments.
-We will continue to do so in the efforts to enhance media freedom and protection of journalists in the country.
+Ukraine closely co-operates with the OSCE Representative on Freedom of the Media receiving valuable expertise and assistance in enhancing the implementation of relevant commitments, and will continue to do so in the efforts to enhance media freedom and protection of journalists in the country.

-At the same time there are parts of Ukraine’s territory where press freedom is under severe attack by the occupation administration of the Russian Federation, which systematically perpetrates violation of the right to freedom of expression.
-Those parts are the temporarily occupied Crimea and certain areas of Donetsk and Luhansk regions.
-Physical abduction, violence and legal harassment directed at journalists by the Russian occupation authorities have made these areas “no-go zones” for independent, critical and investigative journalism.
+Press freedom in Ukraine is being under attack by the Russian Federation, which systematically perpetrates violations of the right to freedom of expression in the temporarily occupied Crimea and certain parts of Donetsk and Luhansk regions.
+Physical abduction, violence and legal harassment against journalists by the Russian occupation authorities have made these areas “no-go zones” for independent, critical and investigative journalism.

-Russian Federation remains one of the most dangerous places for journalists in the OSCE region with the highest number of journalists brutally attacked and killed in the past 25 years.
-A report on journalist killings in the OSCE region since 1992, issued by the Office of the RFoM in 2017, testifies that among 400 journalists from the whole OSCE region, who paid the ultimate price in the course of their work, over 170 journalists are from Russia.
-The vast majority of the cases have not been investigated and the perpetrators have not been brought to justice.
+The Russian Federation remains one of the most dangerous places for journalists in the OSCE region with the highest number of journalists brutally attacked and killed in the past 15 years, where in most cases the perpetrators have not been brought to justice.